 - Completing the meta-achievement Noble Gardener will reward the title the Noble.

-Generally speaking, most Noblegarden achievements are neither difficult nor time-consuming.
+Most Noblegarden achievements aren't particularly difficult or time-consuming.
 This is definitely one of the more forgiving holidays with respect to earning its meta-achievement.
 Enjoy that while it lasts, because Children's Week is coming up, and it's still got one of the nastiest achievements

 is the easiest requirement by far.
 All this achievement requires you to do is find one Brightly Colored Egg